How to choose a prenatal vitamin

 - Take your supplement with meals for better absorption and prevention of nausea.
 Take your pills or gummies throughout the day because we can only absorb so many nutrients at one time.

 I provide specific guidance on supplements to my clients so if you need more guidance than this please get in touch with me!
-Also, check out my shop for some of the brands I trust [the shop is still under construction just FYI ( ;].
+Also, check out The Prenatal Nutritionist Amazon Shop to see some of my favorite prenatal vitamins on the market.

 – Ryann Kipping, RDN, CLEC